mohitcpatil/Boston-Marathon-Analysis-Python-Pandas/ReadMe.md

 # Boston-Moscow Marathon Analysis

 Analyzed the marathon runners’ split finished times to determine top finishers as per the success ratio of the country.
-This analysis helped to find out the strategies used by top finishers (Positive or Negative split) to complete the marathon effectively
+This analysis helped to find out the strategies used by top finishers (Positive or Negative split) to complete the marathon effectively.

 ## Project Datasets